Ear: Middle ear

 The middle ear and its components develop from the first and second pharyngeal arches.
 The tympanic cavity and auditory tube develop from the first part of the pharyngeal pouch between the first two arches in an area which will also go on to develop the pharynx.
 This develops as a structure called the tubotympanic recess.
 The ossicles (malleus, incus and stapes) normally appear during the first half of fetal development.
 The first two (malleus and incus) derive from the first pharyngeal arch and the stapes derives from the second.
 All three ossicles develop from the neural crest.
-Eventually cells from the tissue surrounding the ossicles will experience apoptosis and a new layer of endodermal epithelial will constitute the formation of the tympanic cavity wall.
+Eventually, cells from the tissue surrounding the ossicles will experience apoptosis and a new layer of endodermal epithelial will constitute the formation of the tympanic cavity wall.

 Outer ear

 Unlike structures of the inner and middle ear, which develop from pharyngeal pouches, the ear canal originates from the dorsal portion of the first pharyngeal cleft.
 It is fully expanded by the end of the 18th week of development.
 The eardrum is made up of three layers (ectoderm, endoderm and connective tissue).
-The pinna originates as a fusion of six hillocks.
+The auricle originates as a fusion of six hillocks.
 The first three hillocks are derived from the lower part of the first pharyngeal arch and form the tragus, crus of the helix, and helix, respectively.
 The final three hillocks are derived from the upper part of the second pharyngeal arch and form the antihelix, antitragus, and earlobe.
 The outer ears develop in the lower neck.
-As the mandible forms they move towards their final position level with the eyes.
+As the mandible forms, they move towards their final position level with the eyes.

+Growth

+The ears of newborn humans are proportionally very large, even more so than the head's largeness as compared to the body.
+Ears grow quickly until about the age of nine, then continue to grow steadily in circumference (about 0.5 millimeters a year) throughout life, with the increase in length more extreme in males.

+Uniqueness

+Ears are individually almost unique, with the odds of two people having matching ears being very low.
+Additionally, the ear's proportions are normally retained for life, and have thus been employed for forensic identification since the 1950s.